chenxishang2025/BRB-Illustrative-Example/README.md

 # BRB-Illustrative-Example
-Illustrative example on the execution of this study
+Illustrative example on the CWRU bearing dataset